Skip to content

 if not src_task:

-raise ValueError("src_task must be provided when file_path is not specified")
+raise ValueError("src_task required when file_path not specified")

 data_dep = {

-'source': f"pilot:///{src_task['uid']}/{file_name}",
+"source": f"pilot:///{src_task['uid']}/{file_name}",

-'target': f"task:///{file_name}",
+"target": f"task:///{file_name}",

-if 'input_staging' not in dst_kwargs:
+if "input_staging" not in dst_kwargs:

-dst_kwargs['input_staging'] = [data_dep]
+dst_kwargs["input_staging"] = [data_dep]

 else: